Configurations, platforms, and profiles

 You can create configurations and platforms for solutions and projects, you can create profiles for .NET Core and .NET Standard projects, and you can change the settings for configuration/platform combinations and profiles.
 The following outlines basic procedures (see Visual Studio documentation for details).

 Use Visual Studio’s Configuration Manager (Build > Configuration Manager) to create solution configurations and platforms, and to configure settings for solution configuration/platform combinations.
 You can also use Configuration Manager (or the configuration and platform fields on the Visual Studio toolbar) to set the active configuration/platform combination, which is the one used for builds and debugging.
-Use the Debug page of Project Designer to create, delete, and change settings for profiles.
+Use the Debug page of project properties to create, delete, and change settings for profiles.